arn-the-long-beard/talk-and-seek/README.md

 >2 Prod config :

+For building for production :

+    npm build

+For running the production server :

+    npm start_prod

+The production version does not work.
+There is something wrong with talk.jsx and the binding

 I didn't not have the time to provide a production version

 ##### For the production ( ie for the upload on an hosting server)